taraDM23/Dont-Eat/README.md

 * Jobs progression was tracked on a Kanban board.
 * scrum stand-up ceremony was practiced when the team was physically present.

+#### User Story
+As a hungry individual,
+I want a list of bad restaurants
+So that I can avoid them.

 ## Wireframe/sketch of the design.
 **** add pics